 - Computer downtimes

-- Company limitations
+- Company limitations and employee allowances for moving

 - Transportation and parking notices